- Who Can Submit?

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to The Journal of Sociotechnical Critique, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that they will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at The Journal of Sociotechnical Critique.
-At this time our reviewer pool only allows us to consider English-language submissions, and Editors may return without review any submissions which contain sufficient English-language readability issues to make appropriate and robust review impossible.
-If you have concerns about the submission terms for The Journal of Sociotechnical Critique, please contact the editors.
+In addition, by submitting material to Green Humanities: A Journal of Ecological Thought in Literature, Philosophy & the Arts, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that they will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Green Humanities: A Journal of Ecological Thought in Literature, Philosophy & the Arts.
+If you have concerns about the submission terms for Green Humanities: A Journal of Ecological Thought in Literature, Philosophy & the Arts, please contact the editors at email@example.com.

-The Journal of Sociotechnical Critique has no general rules about the formatting of articles upon initial submission, and welcomes submissions in APA, MLA, Chicago, and all other standard formats.
+Green Humanities: A Journal of Ecological Thought in Literature, Philosophy & the Arts has no general rules about the formatting of articles upon initial submission.
 There are, however, rules governing the formatting of the final submission.
 See Final Manuscript Preparation Guidelines for details.

 Rights for Authors and ODU Digital Commons

-As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the authors agree that if accepted they will assign to ODU Digital Commons a non-exclusive right to publish the article, and agree that the authors will retain copyright to the article under the Creative Commons Attribution license (CC BY) in order to comply with Plan S of the European Union.
-This license will allow for open-access and open educational resource uses including reuse, republication, sharing, and modification, conditional upon attribution of the article to the authors in any republished or derivative works.
+As further described in our submission agreement (the Submission Agreement), in consideration for publication of the Work, the authors agree that if accepted, they will assign to ODU Digital Commons a non-exclusive right to publish the article.
+The authors will retain copyright to the Work with the option to assign a Creative Commons license (CC-BY; CC-BY-NC).

 General Terms and Conditions of Use